 Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 See full Affiliate Disclosure here.

-Where To See Turtles In Antigua – Complete Guide
+Where To See Turtles In Antigua – 2024 Guide

-This post will tell you all of the best places to see turtles in Antigua and includes where you can swim with turtles and where you can see baby sea turtles hatching.
+In the rest of this article, I’ll also be revealing the exact locations in Antigua where you can swim with turtles and where you can see baby sea turtles hatching.

 Best Places To See Turtles in Antigua

-Antigua is a tropical island paradise edged with sandy beaches and turquoise waters.
-It boasts 365 beaches – that’s one for every day of the year.
+Antigua is a tropical island paradise that comes complete with sandy beaches and turquoise waters.
+It boasts 365 different beaches – that’s one for every day of the year.

 Antigua is actually one of the most popular places in the Caribbean to see sea turtles especially as it is home to 4 different sea turtle species (Hawksbill, Green, Leatherback and Loggerhead).

-Below I discuss the exact spots and locations where you can see the turtles for yourself.
+Below I reveal the exact spots and locations where you can see the turtles for yourself…

 Galleon Beach

-One of the most fun ways to see the turtles is to join a sea scooter snorkeling tour.
-You’ll be provided with snorkeling equipment and your guide will show you the best spots where the turtles like to hangout.
+One of the most fun ways to see the turtles is to join a sea scooter snorkeling tour which is what I did on my most recent trip to Antigua.

-At Galleon Beach you’ll get the chance to swim alongside turtles and explore shipwrecks.
-As well as turtles, you can see stingrays, crabs, barracudas and tons of tropical fish.
+I also got the chance to not only swim alongside the turtles but also explore shipwrecks.
+As well as turtles, I saw stingrays, crabs, barracudas and tons of tropical fish.

 Check out the video below to see the kind of sights you can expect on a snorkeling tour at Galleon Beach:

-The most popular way to reach this island is by joining a day trip boat tour where you’ll be taken to the island by your experienced guide.
+The easiest way to reach this island is by joining a day trip boat tour where you’ll be taken to the island by your experienced guide.
+This is what I did and I really enjoyed the experience.

-This tour includes snorkeling sessions and you’ll get the chance to learn all about the turtle project on Long Island.
+This tour includes a snorkeling session and you’ll get the chance to learn all about the turtle project on Long Island.

 Long Island is a private uninhabited island with stunning white sandy beaches, turquoise waters and a pristine ecosystem.